OWASP/www-project-developer-guide/draft/05-security-requirements/02-threat-modeling.md

 This section discusses Threat Modeling, an activity in the OWASP Software Assurance Maturity Model ([SAMM][samm]).
 Threat modeling is part of the Threat Assessment security practice in the Design business function.
-Much of the material in this section is derived from the [OWASP Threat Model project][OTM].
+Much of the material in this section is drawn from the OWASP [Threat Model project][otm].

 #### Overview